SindhuraSriram/ContextualAI-A-Personal-Assistant/README.md

 # ContextualAI---A-Personal-Assistant-with-Voice-Recognition-and-Contextual-Understanding

-# README: ContextualAI - A Personal Assistant with Voice Recognition and Contextual Understanding

 ## Project Overview
 ContextualAI is a web application designed to facilitate secure and interactive interview simulations.
 It combines state-of-the-art speech-to-text technologies with advanced language models to enable dynamic transcription and context-aware response generation.